rothgar/awesome-tuis/README.md

 - [spotui](https://github.com/ceuk/spotui) Spotify client written in Python
 - [timg](https://github.com/hzeller/timg) A terminal image viewer
 - [tizonia-openmax-il](https://github.com/tizonia/tizonia-openmax-il) Command-line cloud music player for Linux with support for Spotify, Google Play Music, YouTube, SoundCloud, Dirble, Plex servers and Chromecast devices
+- [invidtui](https://github.com/darkhz/invidtui) A TUI Invidious client for Windows, Linux and MacOS, that fetches and plays audio/video from an invidious instance.
+Supports viewing and playing from playlists and channels as well.

 ## <a name="productivity"></a>Productivity